 Valley City State University is a public, state school in a small town setting in Valley City, North Dakota.
-Valley City State University was founded in 1890 and now enrolls around 1,676 students a year, including 1,541 undergrads.
-Valley City State University provides on-campus housing for up to 466 students.
-Most students live in off campus housing, and 40% of students spend their weekends on campus .
+Valley City State University was founded in 1890 and the school currently enrolls around 1,686 students a year, including 1,523 undergraduates.
+Valley City State University offers on-campus housing for up to 466 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.
+On the weekends, about 40% of students stay on-campus and participate in campus events and social life.

 There are no fraternities or sororities at Valley City State University, so it might be a good choice if you're not interested in Greek life.